-The Commonwealth of Kentucky engages in information sharing through a variety of mechanism whereby the state receives, analyzes and/or shares information with energy and emergency officials and energy industry partners.
-This may include but is not limited to the following
+The Commonwealth of Kentucky engages in information sharing through a variety of mechanisms whereby the state receives, analyzes, and/or shares information with energy and emergency officials and energy industry partners.
+This may include but is not limited to the following:

-- Actively monitoring announcements and alerts from Information Sharing and Analysis Centers, or "ISACs" - Cyber information sharing mechanisms are tested through exercises - Facilitate or attend threat briefings (unclassified or classified) - Fusion center practices may include bi-directional information sharing with the sector, briefings, or other outreach - Public utility commission holds formal or informal discussion with utilities about cybersecurity strategies, plans and challenges - State facilitates informal energy CISO or industry group calls to share cybersecurity updates, trends, and questions - Distribution of actionable indicators or detection signatures of malicious activity, vulnerability information, courses of action (to proactively defend or to stop and remediate an attack), and cyber threat intelligence. - Incentivizes industry participation in federal cyber information sharing programs
+- Actively monitoring announcements and alerts from Information Sharing and Analysis Centers (ISACs). - Testing cyber information sharing mechanisms through exercises. - Facilitating or attending threat briefings (unclassified or classified). - Distributing actionable indicators or detection signatures of malicious activity, vulnerability information, courses of action (to proactively defend or to stop and remediate an attack), and cyber threat intelligence. - Incentivizing industry participation in federal cyber information sharing programs. - Fusion center practices may include bi-directional information sharing with the sector, briefings, or other outreach. - Public utility commission holds formal or informal discussion with utilities about cybersecurity strategies, plans, and challenges. - State facilitates informal energy CISO or industry group calls to share cybersecurity updates, trends, and questions.